Mother's Day - A Tribute

 - The carnation is the original Mother’s Day flower.

-- Nearly one quarter of all flowers purchased in the US on a yearly basis are purchased for Mother’s Day.
+- Nearly one-quarter of all flowers purchased in the US on a yearly basis are purchased for Mother’s Day.

 - The word for mother in a majority of the world’s languages also happens to begin with the letter ‘M.’

 - Today, Mother's Day is celebrated around the world, recognizing these special ladies in our lives.
-A worthy time to remind us once again that Mothers hold a special, if not wholly unique place in the world, as well as in our hearts.